openhab/openhab-addons/bundles/org.openhab.binding.freeathomesystem/README.md

 **Sensors and Actuators**

  - Switch Actuator Sensor with single and multiple channels (wired and wireless)
- - Dimming Actuator Sensor with single and multiple channels (wired and wireless)
+ - Dimming Actuator Sensor with single and multiple channels (wired, wireless and flex)
+ - Motion detection with and without actuator (wired, wireless and flex)
  - Switch Actuator 4-channel
  - Dimming Actuator 4- and 6-channel
+ - Door opener actuator
+ - Door ring sensor
  - Hue devices (untested)

 **Blinds and Windows**